CANITEY/obsidian/5 - Main Notes/Subdomain enumeration.md

 - doesn't get you all data

 # [[Active subdomain enumeration]]
-In this method you try to get subdomains using active tools and methods, by bruteforcing or gather domains from the actual si
+In this method you try to get subdomains using active tools and methods, by bruteforcing or gather domains from the actual site

+This step has the following pros:
+- accurate
+- gives fresh, alive domains
+- domains gathered depends on the wordlist used, if you have private wordlist you will get unique results
+cons:
+- slower
+- makes the target notice o

 # References